 You may ask, “What does this have to do with risk management?”
 Well, everything!
 We all have a story that shapes who we are, how we process information and how we interact with others.
 The relationships and connections that we establish have a huge impact on our decision making.

-Elyse Rylander, Founder of OUT There Adventures, & Aparna Rajagopal-Durbin, Founding Partner of The Avarna Group
+Elyse Rylander, Founder of OUT There Adventures, and Aparna Rajagopal-Durbin, Founding Partner of The Avarna Group

 This workshop was eye opening.
 I learned about unconscious bias—unconscious judgements we make everyday based on prior experiences, identity or cultures.
 Aparna and Elyse addressed physical and emotional risk, historic trauma and the importance of integrated risk management - which is the emotional risk being integrated into risk management.